citizenfx/natives/NETWORK/SetEntityLocallyInvisible.md

 -- Any random entity should work local entity = PlayerPedId()

--- Make the entity invisible
+-- Make the entity visible for all players SetEntityVisible(entity, true)
-SetEntityVisible(entity, false, false)

 CreateThread(function()
   while true do
     Wait(0)
-    -- Make the entity visible for the current player only.
+    -- Make the entity invisible for the current player only.
     SetEntityLocallyInvisible(entity)
   end
 end)